trpa-agency/ClimateResilienceDashboard/html/index.md

 * 4.1(d) Percent of workers who commute into the basin, origin demographics, distance traveled
 * 4.2(a) Transient Occupancy Tax revenue and changes over time
 * 4.2(b) Consistent employment and median wages by sector and overall
-* 4.2(c) Access to recreation sites, fresh food, and healthcare for zero-vehicle households
+* 4.2(c) Access to recreation sites, fresh food, and healthcare for zero-vehicle households [equity map](Maps/Equity.html)
 * 4.2(d) Placeholder to add Sustainable Recreation indicator(s) when information is collected from the recreational stewardship project
 * [4.3(a) Wildfire Incidents Map](Maps/Firewise_IncidentsRxBurn_EmergencyServices.html)
 * 4.4(a) Population disaggregated by race and ethnicity, age groups ([option 1](4.4(a)_RaceEthnicity_v1.html), [option 2](4.4(a)_RaceEthnicity_v2.html))